anelson/linux_devbox/README.md

     sudo dnf upgrade
     sudo dnf install ansible

+As the non-priviledged user, make sure zsh is installed and the default shell:

+    sudo dnf install zsh util-linux-user
+    chsh -s /usr/bin/zsh
 Some reminders about the setup process:

 - Start with the [ install guide ](https://wiki.archlinux.org/index.php/Installation_guide) which covers things in some